redis/docs/content/develop/connect/clients/python/redis-py.md

 You can see the cache working if you connect to the same Redis database with [`redis-cli`]({{< relref "/develop/connect/cli" >}}) and run the [`MONITOR`]({{< relref "/commands/monitor" >}}) command.
-If you run the code above with the `cache_enabled` line commented out, you should see the following in the CLI among the output from `MONITOR`:
+If you run the code above with the `cache_config` line commented out, you should see the following in the CLI among the output from `MONITOR`:

 ```